rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### Why Are These Important?

-Feature selection improves your analysis:
+Feature selection improves the analysis:
 - **Filter Methods** are fast and simple, great for quick feature ranking.
 - **Wrapper Methods** like RFE find the best feature combinations but are computationally expensive.
 - **Embedded Methods** like Lasso combine feature selection with model training, saving time.